muratk5n/thirdwave/en/README.md

 Politico: "70,000 or so Czechs who protested in Prague last weekend [were] calling for the resignation of the country’s center-right coalition.
-“The aim of our demonstration is to demand change, mainly in solving the issue of energy prices, especially electricity and gas, which will destroy our economy this autumn,” event co-organizer Jiri Havel told local media.
+'The aim of our demonstration is to demand change, mainly in solving the issue of energy prices, especially electricity and gas, which will destroy our economy this autumn,' event co-organizer.. told local media.
 In response, whether wittingly or not, Czech Prime Minister Petr Fiala accused protesters of acting on behalf of the Kremlin"

 ---